Staatsoper Hannover

-Hanover State Opera (Staatsoper Hannover) is an opera company in Hanover, the state capital of Lower Saxony, Germany.
+Hanover State Opera (Staatsoper Hannover) is a German opera company based in Hanover, the state capital of Lower Saxony.
 The company is resident in the Hanover Opera House (Opernhaus Hannover), and is part of a publicly-funded umbrella performing arts organisation called Hanover State Theatre of Lower Saxony (Niedersächsisches Staatstheater Hannover), or simply Hanover State Theatre (Staatstheater Hannover).

 Hanover State Theatre comprises the following divisions that put on operas, stage productions, and concert programs, in addition to maintaining a theatre museum, with seasons running from September through to June.

 Hanover Opera House

 Hanover State Opera is resident in the Hanover Opera House, built in classical style between 1845 and 1852 based on a plan by Georg Ludwig Friedrich Laves.
 The building was rebuilt from 1948 after being badly damaged by the aerial bombings of Hanover during World War II.
 In 1985, the acoustics were improved, and between 1996 and 1998, the stage facilities were renovated.